department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 template: detail-page
 title: How to Apply for Education Benefits
 display_title: How to Apply
-plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
+plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act.
 collection: education
 order: 2
 relatedlinks: